Hiram College

 Lecture: Altimeters and Airspeed Indicators

-One hour exam on Session One and Two -Take home, due next class
+Exam on Session One and Two -Take home test - issued in class, due next class

 Film: Storm Chasers

-Research paper issued - minimum 3 pages, double spaced,
+Research paper issued - double spaced, minimum 750 words

 Chapter Six - Stable and Unstable Air